zanerock/cloudsite/site/docs/user-guides/website-development/build-with-wordpress.md

 You may need to refresh the WP admin page, but you should now see the 'Simply Static' control in the left hand menu.

-Now, to generate the site, create a directory for the site content.
+Now, to generate the site, create a folder for the site content.
 Then:

 1. Click 'Simply Static' → 'Settings'.<br /><img style={{maxHeight: '240px'}} src="/img/docs/user-guides/website-development/build-with-wordpress/simply-static-generation-01.png" />
 2. Ensure the 'Replacing URLs' is set to 'Relative Path' and check 'Force URL Replacement'.<br /><img style={{maxHeight: '240px'}} src="/img/docs/user-guides/website-development/build-with-wordpress/simply-static-generation-02.png" />
 3. Click 'Deploy' under 'Settings' in the left-hand Simply Static menu.<br /><img style={{maxHeight: '240px'}} src="/img/docs/user-guides/website-development/build-with-wordpress/simply-static-generation-03.png" />
 4. Change 'Deployment Method' to 'Local Directory'.<br /><img style={{maxHeight: '240px'}} src="/img/docs/user-guides/website-development/build-with-wordpress/simply-static-generation-04.png" />
-5. Under 'Path' enter the directory you just created where you want the static files to go and enable 'Clear Local Directory'.
+5. Under 'Path' enter the folder you just created where you want the static files to go and enable 'Clear Local Directory'.
 6. Click 'Save Settings'.
 7. Now (and in the future) you just have to click 'Generate Static Files' and the static site will be generated in the indicated folder.